blind76/note-app/README.md

 ### Tests

-`src/components/Dashboard.test.js` and `src/util/helpers.test.js`

-These are examples of tests.
+These are just examples of unit and e2e tests.

-Run test locally with `yarn test`
+Run tests locally with `yarn test` or if you just want to run e2e tests `yarn test:e2e`

 ---